Is Online Sales Tax a Tax Hike?

-Governor Mary Fallin emphasized in her announcement of this that it is not a sales tax increase.
+Governor Mary Fallin emphasized in her announcement that it is not a sales tax increase.
 Is that true?

 For consumers, probably not.
 The governor pointed out that consumers, including businesses buying taxable goods, already were supposed to pay those taxes.
 They’re supposed to list them on their income tax returns, figure them up, and pay them along with their income taxes.
 Since only 4% of Oklahomans followed this rule, they may end up paying more in sales and use taxes than they did before, but not more than they should have been paying.

-There is some evidence that the savings on sales tax encourages consumers to buy online rather than heading to a local store.
+There is some evidence that the savings on sales tax encourage consumers to buy online rather than heading to a local store.

 If you’re an Oklahoma retailer, then, you might benefit by having additional sales.